michalzeman/cqrs-reservation-reactive-system/README.md

 include `CustomerRegistered`, `CustomerReservationRequested`, `CustomerReservationConfirmed`, and `CustomerReservationDeclined`.

-### Basic Flows
+### Basic UseCases

-The basic flows in the Customer Microservice are represented by the `RegisterCustomerFlow` and `ReservationToCustomerFlow` classes.
+The basic use cases in the Customer Microservice are represented by the `RegisterCustomerUseCase` and `ReservationToCustomerUseCase` classes.

-- `RegisterCustomerFlow` is responsible for the registration flow of a customer.
+- `RegisterCustomerUseCase` is responsible for the registration use case of a customer.
 It uses the `AggregateManager` to handle the customer's commands and events.
 It also uses the `CustomerView` to check if a customer already exists before registration.

-- `ReservationToCustomerFlow` is responsible for handling reservation events.
+- `ReservationToCustomerUseCase` is responsible for handling reservation use cases.
 It listens to reservation events and updates the `Customer` aggregate accordingly.
 It handles events such as `ReservationAccepted` and `ReservationDeclined`.